Hackers Don’t Hack — They Trick You: Social Engineering Explained

 Business Email Compromise (BEC) — CEO Fraud and Invoice Fraud

 BEC attacks impersonate senior executives or trusted vendors via email to authorise fraudulent financial transfers.
 In CEO fraud, the attacker sends an email appearing to come from the CEO or CFO to a finance employee requesting an urgent wire transfer to a new supplier or for a confidential acquisition.
 In vendor impersonation, the attacker either compromises a real supplier's email account or registers a nearly-identical domain and sends fake invoices with changed bank account details.
-BEC is financially devastating — $2.9 billion in US losses alone in 2023, with an average loss of $125,000 per incident and some losses exceeding $50 million.
+BEC is financially devastating — $2.9 billion in US losses alone in 2023, with an average loss of $125,000 per incident.

 Tailgating and Piggybacking — Physical Access Attacks